 It is also possible to customize several of these elements from the Customization page (from WebCenter 12.1) in the Admin section without editing the customizationConfig.xml file manually anymore.
-See Customizing the Look and Feel of WebCenter Using the Customizations Page on page 11 for details.
+See Customizing the WebCenter Using Customizations Page on page 11 for details.